sensu-plugins/community/HOW_WE_SLACK.md

 | **#contributing**   | Dedicated place to offer or discussion contribution to the Sensu project |
 | **#help**           | A breakout channel for detailed troubleshooting                          |

 We also break out into speciality channels.
 As an example, you might start a conversation in one of the project-focused channels, like `#plugins`, `#extensions` or `#core`, and then hop into `#help` to dive deeper.
 You might open a PR to fix a known issue and mention it in `#contributing`.
-You will also see channels for each major configuration management tool (like `#cm-puppet`, `#cm-chef`, and so on).
+You will also see channels for each major configuration management tool (like `#puppet`, `#chef`, and so on).
 Additional channels are welcome as needed.

 ## Administration

 This Slack organization is maintained by the community team of Sensu Inc with help from maintainers.
 The list of all maintainers [is available here](README.md).
-You can reach all of us simply by typing `@maintainers` in any channel of Slack.
+You can reach all of us in #monitoringlove by asking for maintainers.
 If you want to privately contact an administrator, please email `community@sensu.io`.

+### When Moderation Happens

+In the rare occasions when [our Code of Conduct](https://sensuapp.org/conduct) is not followed, administrators of Slack have permission to delete content.
+Maintainers are required to review the incident with the rest of the project leads as well as to notify those who have had their content deleted.

 ## Slack-tiquette

 Here are a few tips to make your time on Slack fun and productive.
 When in doubt, refer to [our Code of Conduct](https://sensuapp.org/conduct).
-Feel free to ask questions in the `#monitoringlove` channel as well.
+It's really clear on acceptable communication and expectations.
+Feel free to ask questions in the `#monitoringlove` channel at any time as well.

 ### Non-SLA on Questions